Ryan Photographic -Cyanobacteria - Essential Prokaryotes

-I recently read a fascinating newspaper article on cyanobacteria, primitive micro-organisms which were amongst the first to appear on the planet a staggering 2500 million years ago.
+A while ago I read a fascinating newspaper article on cyanobacteria, micro-organisms which were amongst the first to appear on the planet a staggering 2500 million years ago.
 The cyanobacteria in question were from Antarctica, one of the most inhospitable environments on earth.
 As I read about these interesting organisms my subconscious mind tried to tell me something.
 After another beer, the fugitive thought allowed itself to be captured.
-I'd seen colonies of cyanobacteria growing in all sorts of extreme environments.
+I'd seen colonies of cyanobacteria growing in all sorts of environments.
 The problem stemmed from not knowing they were cyanobacteria.
 I guess I can be forgiven for this because the name cyanobacteria is just the most recent in a short succession.
 When I first encountered these organisms they were known as the blue-green algae or the cyanophyta.
 The name problem stemmed from the fact that they had little in common with algae and large amounts in common with the bacteria.
 This relationship is recognized in their new name.

 Cyanobacteria grow wherever there is water; many "algal" slimes are formed by them.
 A quick and simple test will separate a cyanobacterial slime from one generated by genuine algae (for those totally fascinated by this subject).
 In general, the cyanobacteria have a distinct "soapy" feel while the green algae do not.
 But don't think that cyanobacteria are entirely aquatic - they are found almost everywhere.

 In the Antarctic, a research team has been investigating the cyanobacteria.
 Here too, the blue-greens face extremes, more so in than the Hamelin Pool lay-abouts which, in comparison, lead positively luxurious lives.
 Temperatures in the water can range from 28 degrees C to -8 degrees C. During the course of a winter the salinity can increase four-fold.
 In summer, water may dry out completely leaving a dehydrated cyanobacterial mat behind.
 Blown by the wind, these can end up in freshwater or hypersaline water eight times saltier than the sea.
 Faced with these levels of salinity, their metabolic activities cease almost immediately but they bounce back when placed in freshwater.
-So far all species tested have survived exposure to salt concentrations five times that of seawater.
+So far, all species tested have survived exposure to salt concentrations five times that of seawater.
 Their hardiness is almost beyond belief.

 Also of interest is their response to extreme cold.
 They change the composition of their cell membranes by replacing a proportion of the saturated fatty acids with unsaturated ones.
 Like margarine versus butter in the fridge, this keeps the cell membrane soft and enable it to keep functioning.
-When temperatures rise the polyunsaturated fatty acids are replaced with saturated fatty acids thus maintaining the membrane's integrity.
+When temperatures rise, the polyunsaturated fatty acids are replaced with saturated fatty acids thus maintaining the membrane's integrity.

 but cyanobacteria may still have a few surprises in store for we ephemeral upstarts.